swiftlang/swift-docc/Sources/SwiftDocC/SwiftDocC.docc/SwiftDocC/RenderingModel/RenderingModel.md

 A documentation node represents a single documentation topic and it might reference a variety of resources within the documentation context.
 Unlike a documentation node, a rendering node is a self-contained entity that includes any and all data necessary to display a single page of documentation.

-Hereto a rendering node contains data not only about a single specific topic (a tutorial, an article, or a framework symbol) but also data about its hierarchy in the documentation bundle, the titles and abstracts of any linked symbols, and any other metadata needed to display a single documentation page.
+Hereto a rendering node contains data not only about a single specific topic (a tutorial, an article, or a framework symbol) but also data about its hierarchy in the documentation catalog, the titles and abstracts of any linked symbols, and any other metadata needed to display a single documentation page.

 ``RenderNodeTranslator`` is the type that converts a ``DocumentationNode`` into a ``RenderNode`` and ``PresentationURLGenerator`` is the one that automatically determines the location of the resulting rendering node within the compiled documentation.